Empress Matilda: Succession crisis

 In 1120, the English political landscape had changed dramatically after the White Ship disaster.
 Around three hundred passengers – including Matilda's brother William Adelin and many other senior nobles – embarked one night on the White Ship to travel from Barfleur in Normandy across to England.
 The vessel foundered just outside the harbour, possibly as a result of overcrowding or excessive drinking by the ship's master and crew, and all but two of the passengers died.
 William Adelin was among the casualties.

 With William dead, the succession to the English throne was thrown into doubt.
 Rules of succession were uncertain in western Europe at the time; in some parts of France, male primogeniture was becoming more popular, in which the eldest son would inherit a title.
 It was also traditional for the king of France to crown his successor while he was still alive, making the intended line of succession relatively clear.
 This was not the case in England, where the best a noble could do was to identify what Professor Eleanor Searle has termed a pool of legitimate heirs, leaving them to challenge and dispute the inheritance after his death.
 The problem was further complicated by the sequence of unstable Anglo-Norman successions over the previous sixty years.
-William the Conqueror had invaded England, his sons William Rufus and Robert Curthose had fought a war between them to establish their inheritance, and Henry had only acquired control of Normandy by force.
+William the Conqueror had invaded England, his sons William Rufus and Robert Curthose had fought a war between them to establish their inheritance, and Henry I had only acquired control of Normandy by force.
 There had been no peaceful, uncontested successions.

 Initially, Henry put his hopes in fathering another son.
-William and Matilda's mother—Matilda of Scotland—had died in 1118, and so Henry took a new wife, Adeliza of Louvain.
+William and Matilda's mother, Matilda of Scotland, had died in 1118, and so Henry took a new wife, Adeliza of Louvain.
 Henry and Adeliza did not conceive any children, and the future of the dynasty appeared at risk.
 Henry may have begun to look among his nephews for a possible heir.
-He may have considered his sister Adela's son Stephen of Blois as a possible option and, perhaps in preparation for this, he arranged a beneficial marriage for Stephen to Empress Matilda's wealthy maternal cousin Countess Matilda I of Boulogne.
-Count Theobald IV of Blois, another nephew and close ally, possibly also felt that he was in favour with Henry.
+He may have considered his sister Adela's son Stephen of Blois as a possible option and, perhaps in preparation for this, he arranged a beneficial marriage for Stephen to Matilda's wealthy maternal cousin, Matilda I, Countess of Boulogne.
+Theobald IV, Count of Blois, another nephew and close ally, possibly also felt that he was in favour with Henry.
 William Clito, the only son of Robert Curthose, was King Louis VI of France's preferred choice, but William was in open rebellion against Henry and was therefore unsuitable.
 Henry might have also considered his own illegitimate son, Robert of Gloucester, as a possible candidate, but English tradition and custom would have looked unfavourably on this.
 Henry's plans shifted when Empress Matilda's husband, Emperor Henry, died in 1125.